Xijiang1997/iIMPACT/docs/starmap_example.rst

 Generate cell abundance, low-dimensional representation of molecular profiles, and neighborhood information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After creating grids, we obtain cell abundance data :math:`V` as the counts of cells with different types in each square area.
-For single-cell level molecular profiles, we normalized, transformed, and reduced the dimension of the gene expression counts following the same steps for data from sequencing-based techniques.
-Low-dimensional gene expression profiles :math:`Y` were then transformed to the spot level by averaging across all cells in each spot.
+For single-cell level molecular profiles, we normalize, transforme, and reduce the dimension of the gene expression counts following the same steps for data from sequencing-based techniques.
+Low-dimensional gene expression profile :math:`Y` is then transformed to the spot level by averaging across all cells in each spot.
 ::
         # Generate cell abundance and low-dimensional representation of molecular profiles
         data_for_iIMPACT <- process.imaging.based.SRT(count, cell_info, cell_assignment, n_PC = 3)